Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** A very young child or baby.
 **Sentence:** The infant slept soundly in her crib.
 **Conversation:**
-A – How old is the baby?
+A – How old is the baby
 B – She’s an infant, just a few months old.

 ### Word: Interact